Rafe Spall: Personal life

 Spall says he has always struggled with his weight, going up to 18 stone [114 kg] but said that he was given so many character parts that he attempted to slim down, losing over 5st [32 kg].
 Like his father, he is a keen supporter of Crystal Palace.
 He is a patron of the Actors' Centre.

-In February 2008, Spall met actress Elize du Toit; they were married on 14 August 2010 and lived in West Kensington, London.
-They have three children: a daughter born in 2011, a son born in 2012 and another son born in 2015.
-The marriage ended in 2021 and Spall is now in a relationship with Trying co-star Esther Smith, with whom he has a child born in 2024.
+In February 2008, Spall met actress Elize du Toit; they were married from 2010 to 2021, they lived in West Kensington, London.
+They have three children together.
+Spall is now in a relationship with Trying co-star Esther Smith, with whom he has a child born in 2024.